cwhittaker1000/submicroscopic_malaria/README.md

 - Examine age-related patterns of infection and see how the size of the submicroscopic reservoir varies acrosss different age groups **(Figure 4)**
 - Integrate these results with previous estimates of the comparative infectivity (to mosquitoes) of microscopically detectable and submicroscopic infections to generate estimates for the contribution to onwards transmission of these two infected subgroups **(Figure 5)**

-- It also contains code required to implement and run all analyses contained within the Supplementary Information of the publication.
+- It also contains code required to implement and run all analyses and figures contained within the Supplementary Information of the publication.

 # Description
 A systematic literature review was carried out to compile malaria prevalence data from references where both microscopy and PCR based methods had been used to determine infection status.
 This represents an update to the systematic review carried out by Okell et al., in 2012 (Nature Communications, 3, p1237).
 Searches were carried out using PubMed and WebofScience and the search terms (“PCR” OR “Polymerase Chain Reaction”) AND “falciparum”.

-Following the screening process, a total of 60 new references were included.
-Together with the results of the previous systematic review, this gave a total of 387 prevalence survey pairs.
+Following the screening process, a total of 121 new references were included.
+Together with the results of the previous systematic review, this gave a total of 551 prevalence survey pairs.
 For each prevalence survey pair, a variety of different relevant data were extracted, including (amongst others):

 - Number sampled and number positive (for both Light Microscopy and PCR) **(from the papers themselves)**
 - Location and Year of Sampling **(from the papers themselves)**